 There are two kinds of macro water drop photography.
-In this post you'll find out what water drop photography is all about and how you can play around with either type.
+In this post you'll find out what water drop photography is all about and how to take good water drop macro photos.
+Both types of close-ups have different challenges, and you'll have a lot of fun doing either one.

 I made my own first attempt to do some macro water drop photography and here is what I found out.
 Although I've played around with close-up photography since I was young boy, you can definitely label me as a water drop photography beginner.